Early Career Award

 The basis for judging includes such factors as; the demonstration of field leadership in a specific area; specific technical contribution(s); impact on the profession or economy; originality; breadth; inventive value; publications; honors; and other appropriate achievements.

 Schedule: Nominations are due to the EDS Executive Office 15 August each year.
-The candidate will be selected by the end of September, with presentation to be made in December.
+The candidate will be selected by the end of September, with a presentation to be made in December.

 For more information contact: l.riello@ieee.org